WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 time.

 To perform the migration, the client MUST end all outstanding HTTP transactions for the call (signaling and media byways).
-It MUST initiate a new signaling byway for the call, targeting the IP if it has been specified by the server.
+If the server provided a URI in the migrate event, the client MUST treat this as a new URI for the call, replacing the prior one.
+Then, It MUST initiate a new signaling byway towards the call URI.
 This may require the client to open a new HTTP connection, if it does not already have one open to the target.
-The client MUST NOT include a session cookie in the POST to /events.
+The client MUST NOT include a session cookie in the PUT to /events.
 This is essential to cause the request to route to a different instance behind the load balancer, which will typically be configured with sticky routing.
 The server MAY respond to this request with a new session cookie.
 The client MUST NOT